BUSINESS PLAN REFERENCE GUIDE

 Business Plans are limited to ten pages of text and should follow the following format: 12 point font, 1 inch margins on all sides, single spaced, and use headings, subheadings, and bullet points where applicable.
 Business plans should have the following elements:

 - Cover Page – one page (does not count toward page count)

 - Table of Contents – one page (does not count toward page count)

 - Business Plan Content– ten pages (see below for specifics)

 - In total, the maximum number of pages is 17 if a cover page and table of contents are included.

-Teams will be granted access to Palo Alto business plan software on Wednesday, March 14.
+Teams will be granted access to Palo Alto business plan software.
 The software provides more than 500 sample business plans, easy financial forecasting, funding tools and a variety of business management strategies.
 Students will have access to the software free of charge for three months.
 There will be an informational session on how to use the software on Wednesday, April 3 from 11:45 a.m. - 12:15 p.m. in the Innovation Hub, Devlin Hall.

 Contents of Written Business Plan: Your business plan should include the following sections (ten pages max)

 - Executive Summary (one page summary of business plan)

 - Business Model (How will you structure your business to deliver value to customers and in turn achieve sales)